NicolasBoumal/manopt/README.md

 ### How do I get the latest code? ###

 This GIT repository was just recently set up.
 For now, download the toolbox directly from the official website linked above.
-More information on how to get code form here will follow.
+More information on how to get code from here will follow.

 Cheers!